 I went again a few times in the early 1980s during a phase of my life where I liked punk music, beer and hill walking, which I still do.
-We stood on the Edge one night above the city, leerily full of good Northern beer and stared at the twinkling lights of the city spreading away and I fell for it a little bit more.
-The land of the Human League, Cabaret Voltaire, Clock DVA laid out at your feet does things to a boy.
+We stood on the edge one night above the city, leerily full of good Northern beer and stared at the twinkling lights of the city spreading away and I fell for it a little bit more.
+The land of the Human League, Cabaret Voltaire, Clock DVA and all the rest laid out at your feet does things to a boy.
 I applied to Art College there, stupidly making it a second choice under Liverpool and failed to join the ranks of spiky haired arty hubris bobbing along on a grant.
 I don’t regret the lack of degree, but I’d like to have lived there, joining Cocker and Hawley and the mass of art college ne’er do wells.

 It’s changed since.
 Parkhill Flats has been redeveloped, the industry washed over with powder coated steel shuttering and surfaces, but it still hunkers down, and it’s interesting to look at, the buildings in various places show a kind of vision that is sadly lacking in my home territory and one in particular really caught me; The Sheffield Cheese Grater, basically it’s a Q-Park, hideously expensive to park in so I’m informed but beautiful to look at, sitting as it does on the edge of a plaza in the middle of concrete and glass towers this powder coated piece of shuttered cleverness is just one of the best things to go and waste some time staring at.
 We need to do things like this in Norwich, but not charge so much.